A Geometric Structure Associated with the Convex Polygon: Computation -- answer the location queries mentioned in Theorem

 \begin{lemma} The polygonal curve $\sigma P$ consists of $O(n)$ sides and can be computed in $O(n)$ time.
-The intersections in $\sigma P\cap \partial P$ are of size $O(n)$ and can be computed in $O(n\log n)$ time.
-Moreover, the future-tag of each of such intersections can be computed in $O(1)$ time.
-(The current tags for these event-points are the same and easy to compute; see Equation~\ref{def:tag2}). \end{lemma}
+The points in $\sigma P\cap \partial P$ are of size $O(n)$ and can be computed in $O(n\log n)$ time.
+Moreover, the future-tag of each such point can be computed in $O(1)$ amortized time.
+(The current tags of these event-points are trivially `\#'; see (\ref{def:tag2})). \end{lemma}